 The Steering Group is led by a Chair, appointed by ANZSOG.
 The role of the Chair is to:

 The work of the Steering Group is supported by chapter committees which are part of the unified national governance structure of the NRCoP.

 The person exercising leadership on behalf of the chapter shall be known as the ‘convenor’, to reduce any confusion with the Chair of the NRCoP.

 The role of chapter committees is to:

-The Steering Group comprises the Chair, ANZSOG, an academic advisor, a pracademic advisor and at least two representatives from each of the chapter committees, including the convenor of each chapter.
-The Steering Group may co-opt additional members as appropriate and desirable.
+The Steering Group comprises the Chair, an academic advisor, a pracademic advisor, the ANZSOG staff supporting the NRCoP and at least three representatives from each of the chapter committees, including the convenor of each chapter.
+The committee may co-opt additional members as appropriate and desirable.

 Membership of the Steering Group or chapter committees is entirely voluntary and no sitting fees or out of pocket reimbursements are payable.
-The exception is where ANZSOG requests a Steering Group member to represent it and the NRCoP at out-of-state events, in which case all reasonable travel expenses will be covered.
+The exception is where ANZSOG requests a Steering Group member to represent it and the NRCoP at any out of state face-to-face event, in which case all reasonable travel expenses will be covered.

-Membership of the Steering Group and chapter committees reflect the diversity of regulatory experience, sector and role as well as gender and other markers of demographic diversity.
+Membership of the Steering Group and chapter committees should reflect the diversity of regulatory experience, sector and role as well as gender and other markers of demographic diversity

-The Steering Group and each chapter committee include members from Commonwealth and State Government regulators and if possible, local government.
+The Steering Group and each chapter committee should desirably include members from Commonwealth, State and local government regulators.

 The term of office of all persons involved in NRCoP governance is 2 years in the first instance.
 The term of office may be extended by mutual consent between the individual and the NRCoP Steering Group or in the case of the Chair, between the individual and ANZSOG.